azuredevopspro/empire-data-az-devops-labs/Instructions/Labs/AZ400_M13_Azure_Deployments_Using_Resource_Manager_Templates.md

     > **Note**: Rather than creating a template from scratch we will use one of the [Azure Quickstart Templates](https://azure.microsoft.com/en-us/resources/templates/) named **Deploy a simple Windows template VM**.
 The templates are downloadable the templates from GitHub - [101-vm-simple-windows](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows).

-1. On your lab computer, open File Explorer and create the following local folders that will serve to store templates:
+1. On your your computer, open File Explorer and create the following local folders that will serve to store templates:

     - **C:\\templates**
     - **C:\\templates\\storage**